italiangrid/storm/clientSRM-guide.md

 <a name="clientSRMexamples">&nbsp;</a>
 #### Examples

-The following are several clientSRM use examples.
+The following are several examples of clientSRM use.

 <a name="srmPing">&nbsp;</a>
 ##### srmPing

+Check the state of the SRM.

-This function is used to check the state of the SRM and it works as an “are you alive” type of call.
+This function works as an “are you alive” type of call.
 The version of the SRM specification implemented by the server is returned.
 To ping a SRM server using the provided SRM client type:

 	# clientSRM Ping -e httpg://ibm139.cnaf.infn.it:8444/